-Airlines are adding new flight routes.
-Here’s what that tells us about summer travel and beyond.
+Airlines are adding flight routes.
+Here’s what it means for summer travel and beyond.

 Keyes agrees.
 “You’re still seeing a huge and disproportionate interest in Florida, in the West, in Hawaii,” he says.

 Hawaii seems to appeal to people who want an aspirational trip with the security of traveling domestic.
-Brian Znotins, vice president of network planning for American Airlines, says even though interest in Hawaii is significantly lower than pre-pandemic times (just like travel overall), the airline is anticipating the demand to Hawaii to be strong this summer, and is adding flights accordingly.
+Brian Znotins, vice president of network and schedule planning for American Airlines, says even though interest in Hawaii is significantly lower than pre-pandemic times (just like travel overall), the airline is anticipating the demand for Hawaii to be strong this summer and is adding flights accordingly.

 Aside from the beach, outdoor-centric destinations are having a moment.
 Montana is one of two states that saw an increase in scheduled flights in March 2021 compared to 2019, Keyes says.